contensis/docs-delivery-js/model/node-get-ancestor-at-level-options.md

 ---
-description: NodesGetAncestorAtLevelOptions is a structure that is used to describe the options for requesting a node ancestor at a specified level.
+description: NodeGetAncestorAtLevelOptions is a structure that is used to describe the options for requesting a node ancestor at a specified level.
 ---

-# NodesGetAncestorAtLevelOptions
+# NodeGetAncestorAtLevelOptions

-`NodesGetAncestorAtLevelOptions` is a structure that is used to describe the options for requesting a node ancestor at a specified level.
+`NodeGetAncestorAtLevelOptions` is a structure that is used to describe the options for requesting a node ancestor at a specified level.

 ## Properties